bssd-ltd/styleguide/pyguide.md

 <a id="background"></a>
 ## 1 Background

-Python is the main dynamic language used at Google.
-This style guide is a list of *dos and don'ts* for Python programs.
+Python is the main dynamic language used at Bssd Ltd. This style guide is a list of *dos and don'ts* for Python programs.

 To help you format code correctly, we've created a [settings file for Vim](google_python_style.vim).
 For Emacs, the default settings should be fine.

-Many teams use the [yapf](https://github.com/google/yapf/) auto-formatter to avoid arguing over formatting.
+Many teams use the [yapf](https://github.com/bssd-ltd/yapf/) auto-formatter to avoid arguing over formatting.